Hematology & Oncology Diversity and Inclusion

 - October 28, 2021 – Section Demographics and Clinician Vitality Discussion

-Associate Professor and Racial Equity Champion, Dr. Laura Lowery, will moderate a discussion for Clinical Faculty on how we as a section can work together to reduce Burnout and increase Professional Fulfillment.
+Associate Professor and Racial Equity Champion, Dr. Laura Lowery, moderated a discussion for Clinical Faculty on how we as a section can work together to reduce Burnout and increase Professional Fulfillment.

 - November 2021 Section Meeting – Presentation on The Medical Apartheid: The Dark History of Medical Experimentation on Black Americans from Colonial Times to the Present.

-- December 2021 Section Meeting – Presentation on our section’s progress towards the CORE goals.
+- February 2022 Section Meeting – Presentation on our section’s progress towards the Commitment to Operationalize Racial Equity goals and How To Be An Ally

 Upcoming Events and Workshops